Topological insulators and K-theory: Introduction

+In our approach, we focus on the topological band theory, the geometry of Majorana zero modes, and the index theorem connecting these components.
+Different independent, concurred or subsequent approaches using different techniques can be found in the literature.
+These include approaches via $C^*$-algebras including a definition for topological insulators in that setting \cite{K15}, Roe algebra \cite{K16}, twisted crossed product \cite{T16}, extensions and $KK$-theory \cite{BCR16,BKR16} and lattice models \cite{KK16}.
+All the approaches, including ours, yield topological invariants that are robust, which is stable under small perturbations such as disorder.
+An alternative bulk-boundary correspondence in momentum space is studied in \cite{MT16} by using a Fourier--Mukai transform in the guise of T-duality applied to the real space bulk-boundary correspondence.

+Calculations for these types of invariants are usually done using long exact sequences.
+Their existence is tied to the topological properties of the base space.
+To this end we include a careful analysis of the conditions on the base space and the $\Z_2$ action on it.
+With different restrictions, we show that different long exact sequences become available and we link them to different definitions of the $\Z_2$ invariant that have appeared in the literature.

-In this work, we give a complete explanation of the topological $\mathbb{Z}_2$ invariant in the framework of index theory and $K$-theory.
-We provide the following list of new results on topological insulators: \begin{itemize} \item By comparing the geometry of Majorana zero modes with $KR$-cycles of Majorana spinors, we model Majorana zero modes by generalized $KR$-cycles or $KQ$-cycles in analytical $KR$-homology.
-(Recall that $KQ$ and $KR$ are related by $KQ^{-j}(X)=KR^{-j-4}(X)$.)
+In summary, in this work, we give a complete explanation of the topological $\mathbb{Z}_2$ invariant in the framework of index theory and $K$-theory.
+We provide the following new results on topological insulators: \begin{itemize}

-\item By extending a time reversal invariant Hamiltonian to the effective Hamiltonian acting on Majorana states, we interpret the topological $\mathbb{Z}_2$ invariant as a mod 2 analytical index.
+\item By localization, we interpret the topological $\mathbb{Z}_2$ invariant as the mod 2 analytical index of the effective Hamiltonian of a topological insulator.

-\item We give an explanation of the topological $\mathbb{Z}_2$ invariant based on the $K$-theoretic interpretation of the topological index.
+\item By comparing Majorana zero modes with Majorana fermions in spin geometry, we model localized Majorana zero modes by a coupled product of two $KR$-cycles.

+\item We establish the mod 2 index theorem of topological insulators, that is, the odd topological index (or its variation) computes the analytical index.
+Moreover, the mod 2 index can be obtained by the index pairing between $KR$-homology and $KR$-theory.

-\item We derive the equivalence between the Chern--Simons invariant and the Kane--Mele invariant for 3d topological insulators.
+\item We derive the equivalence between the topological $\mathbb{Z}_2$ index (or Chern--Simons invariant) and the Kane--Mele invariant, which is the genuine bulk-boundary correspondence.

-\item We explore the bulk-boundary correspondence of a topological insulator at the level of $K$-theory. \end{itemize}
+\item We propose to identify the effective boundary as the fixed points of the time reversal symmetry, and explain the bulk-boundary correspondence by a motivating example. \end{itemize}